Theodosia Ivie: Land disputes

 Her accomplice Stephen Knowles, who inadvertently incriminated himself during the opening minutes of the trial, likewise fled, though in his case to the Liberty of the Mint in Southwark.
 Knowles, under close questioning from Judge Jeffreys, had wholeheartedly vouched for Ivie’s deeds and then had to watch, uncomfortably, as Ivie’s case unravelled before him as those same deeds were dramatically exposed as forgeries.
 Eventually, Lady Ivie (though not Knowles) came out of the liberty and she immediately set about pacifying her anxious creditors and tenants by publishing a document clarifying her land holding titles.
 The law quickly caught up with her and she was charged and faced a trial for forgery.
 The verdict of the trial was a surprise, in one sense, because her deeds were obviously false, but she was found not guilty because it was impossible to bring the crime home to her personally.
-Afterall, any one of her ancestors could, in theory at least, have created the false deeds and she had simply taken them at face value.
+After all, any one of her ancestors could, in theory at least, have created the false deeds and she had simply taken them at face value.
 Only after Ivie’s not guilty verdict did Knowles leave the Mint.
 He was in no hurry to leave as, throughout his time there, he had been living with his family who had joined him, and his accommodation was being paid for by Lady Ivie.

 The contest over Shadwell was the culmination of years of land disputes in Wapping between Ivie and Thomas Neale – Neale having interests in both parishes.
 Though Ivie did properly inherit many properties and parcels of land in Wapping, the disputes usually occurred with those holding land bordering hers – where there could be some argument about precise boundaries.
 Vague descriptions in old deeds, or the loss or moving of boundary markers over the years, meant constant challenges and disputes.
 In 1677 there was such a dispute over 22 acres of land, all of which Ivie claimed was hers by inheritance.
 The land was held by a certain Mr Bateman and, rather than go to court to challenge the title in the conventional manner, Lady Ivie purchased the lease on five acres of the disputed land via a third party and then simply held on to the land after the lease expired.
 The onus was then on the land owners to try and evict her.
 Having secured five acres, she then challenged for the remainder.
 Her opponents were called Bateman’s Creditors (and included Thomas Neale).
 One particular creditor was Sir John Ireton – an eminent alderman, former mayor of London and brother of the regicide, Henry Ireton (son-in-law of Oliver Cromwell).
 Ireton engaged a solicitor called George Johnson, who was tasked with exposing as fraudulent the key lease Lady Ivie relied on to make her title claims (Glover’s Lease).
 This was no easy task when the lease had been endorsed by Sir John Bramston the Elder – former Lord Chief Justice of England, who happened to be Lady Ivie’s great-uncle and protector of her family.